-The Everest View Trek is a specially designed tour for those people who are not interested in strenuous and physically demanding trekking expeditions, while at the same time manages to obtain all of the beauty that the region has to offer!
+The Everest View Trek is specially designed for those people who are not interested in strenuous and physically demanding treks and expeditions.
+At the same time, this trek manages to obtain all of the beauty that the Everest region has to offer!

-Visitors can fully enjoy the beauty of the Himalayas without needing extensive trekking experience or superb fitness levels and the friendliness and hospitality of the local Sherpas in the villages.
+Visitors can fully enjoy the beauty of the Himalayas without needing extensive trekking experience.
+Also, superb fitness levels are not that mandatory for this one, unlike other Everest Trekking packages.
+The friendliness and hospitality of the local Sherpas in the villages are certainly worth praising.

 After landing at the Tribhuwan International Airport, you will be picked up by our representative who will drop you off at the hotel.
 Overnight in Kathmandu.

 After the breakfast, you will be taken on a guided tour to the most spiritual and popular attractions in Kathmandu.
 Some of these attractions are even included in the list of World Heritage Sites.
 Witness the brilliant Bhaktapur Durbar Square, the holy Hindu temple of Pashupatinath, the renowned ‘Monkey Temple’ (Swayambhunath), and one of the largest stupas in the world-Bouddhanath.
 Overnight in Kathmandu.

 Our journey starts with a scenic flight to Lukla.
 There, we will meet up with rest of the team and begin our trek.
 We descend towards the Cheplung village.
 At Cheplung we get to see beautiful views of Mt.
 Khumbila.
 Mount Khumbila (5761m) also known as “God of Khumbu” sacred mountain which has never been climbed.
 Our journey then continues towards Phakding.
 Overnight in Phakding.